Thursday, November 14 - Friday, November 15, 2019

 Mandalas are circular geometric patterns that represent a wholeness that reminds us of our relation to the creative nature of the universe which extends both within and beyond our bodies and minds.
 This meditative practice engages the conscious mind while allowing the time and the space for a deeper connection to your own inner wisdom to be found.
 Join Rev. Laura as she takes you through this unique and easy technique for drawing mandalas as a mindfulness meditation practice.

-Community, Collaboration and Re-embracing Commonality: Leveraging your role as a Collaborative Change Leader in our every changing arts field
+Community, Collaboration and Re-embracing Commonality: Leveraging Your Role as a Collaborative Change Leader in Our Ever Changing Arts Field

 Michelle Patrick, Community Development Coordinator, Nevada Arts Council